brianvansteen/rfs-kda-snapshot/README.md

 ## How the Demo Application works

 ### User Story
-As a developer, I want a simple Flink application that can be used to demonstrate Flink Snapshots so that we can see that it starts correctly and initializes state from the snapshot.
+As a developer, I want a simple Flink application that can be used to demonstrate Flink Savepoints (Snapshots) so that we can see that it starts correctly and initializes state from the Snapshot.

-* For demonstration purposes, the app generates random users with information (name and age).
+* For demonstration purposes, the application generates random users with information (name and age).
 It tabulates statistics on the number of people of a certain age and the total number of users.
 * The application should create log entries to clarify when the application starts with and without a Snapshot and when a Snapshot is generated.